 The same photo, but blurred using photoshop.
-This is what you can buy from some producers, the MP3
+This is what you can buy from some producers or what you will get if you download from YouTube, the MP3

 The third image is the mastered MP3 with your recording over it and some effects, the recording.
 In this case Adele would be on my music with a wig.
 (The Mix).

 Just added a wig and adele’s old face, showing off my photoshop skills.

 The last image is the mastered version of the MP3 instrumental with your recordings and effects.
 (The final song).